 Considered rare, tailbone pain (coccydynia) is often relegated to the lower back, hips, and buttocks.
 Caused by added pressure on the bottom of the spine, coccydynia usually becomes worse when sitting due to the location of the tailbone.
-Treatment typically involves a combination of remedies, and Santa Monica back doctors discuss the most common ones below.
+Treatment typically involves a combination of remedies, and Santa Monica spine surgeons discuss the most common ones below.

 Tailbone pain is frequently aggravated by the swelling of nearby tissues.
 Non-steroidal anti-inflammatory drugs may be prescribed to minimize irritation around the tailbone.
 Such medications include Naproxen, ibuprofen, and COX-2 inhibitors.

 When tailbone pain first appears, applying cold in the form of an ice pack or gel pack may soothe irritated or inflamed muscles.
 Ice should only be placed on the affected area for 15 to 20 minutes at a time, off and on throughout the day.
 Applying heat with a heating pad or hot pack can produce similar results.

 Being mindful of your posture may keep pressure off your tailbone.
 Sit all the way back in chairs and shift positions periodically.
 Using ergonomically designed chairs may also help.

 A specially designed U-shaped pillow called a donut pillow can reduce pain by taking pressure off your tailbone.
 Other custom pillows or foam pillows may have a similar effect.

 Relief is sometimes experienced by stretching the muscles around the tailbone.
 Consider working with a physical therapist to receive recommended stretches likely to be safe to perform.
 On a related note, manual manipulation in the form of massage therapy or chiropractic treatment can also stretch and soothe supporting muscles.